apnihiser/CUCMCDR/README.md

 Purpose: After numerous jobs, no billing servers and manually looking up cdr requests for 4+ years I've decided to put together a python script for my very first python project.

-C
-urrent Functionality: Manually download CDRs for now.
+Current Functionality: Manually download CDRs for now.
 Run the script from powershell.
 Example below.
 Script will convert POSIX Timestamps into a Human Readable format.
 All IP addresses will be converted as well.
 Search for any dialed number to pull each row that matches.